rewolf/llm-metrics-proxy/EXAMPLES.md

 This example shows a clean deployment with just the essential services:

 1. **Ollama**: Serves your AI models with OpenAI-compatible API
-2. **Ollama Metrics Proxy**: Intercepts requests, tracks metrics, forwards to Ollama
+2. **LLM Metrics Proxy**: Intercepts requests, tracks metrics, forwards to Ollama
 3. **Metrics API**: Provides metrics data to the frontend
 4. **Frontend**: Web dashboard displaying the metrics